Flora, Florida

 Flora was a community just northeast of the city of Gainesville, in Alachua County, in the late 19th century.
-A former colonel in the Union Army, Louis A. Barnes, who had served as sheriff and tax collector for the county, and registrar for the U.S Land Office, laid out a 2,000 acre subdivision between the Florida Transit and Peninsular Railroad and the Live Oak, Tampa and Charlotte Harbor Railroad north of the Gainesville city limits.
+A former colonel in the Union Army, Louis A. Barnes, who had served as sheriff and tax collector for the county, and registrar for the United States General Land Office, laid out a 2,000 acre subdivision between the Florida Transit and Peninsular Railroad and the Live Oak, Tampa and Charlotte Harbor Railroad north of the Gainesville city limits.
 In 1883, 5 acre lots were being sold for fruit and vegetable farming.
 A post office was opened in 1895 and closed in 1896.
 The community was annexed into the city of Gainesville, beginning in 1905.